Date: Wednesday, March 15, 2017

 Location: Seawell Grand Ballroom | Denver Center for the Performing Arts | 1101 13th Street, Denver, Colorado 80204

-Now in its 35th year, the Annual Colorado Law Alumni Awards Banquet is the University of Colorado Law School's signature alumni event, where we celebrate our community and honor our distinguished alumni.
+Now in its 36th year, the annual Colorado Law Alumni Awards Banquet is the University of Colorado Law School's signature alumni event, where we celebrate our community and honor our distinguished alumni.
 Please join us in celebrating the achievements of our amazing alumni.

-We are pleased to honor the following people at the 2016 banquet:
+We are pleased to honor the following individuals at our 2017 banquet:

 William Lee Knous Award

-The Honorable Marcia S. Krieger ('79), Chief Judge, United States District Court, Colorado
+The Honorable Christine M. Arguello, Judge, United States District Court, Colorado

 Sponsorship Opportunities: Support Colorado Law Students & Programs

 We invite your firm or business to consider sponsoring the 36th Annual Law Alumni Awards Banquet, the proceeds of which support our students and programs.

 Gold Sponsor | $5,000

 Friends of the Law School Sponsor | $1,000